 However, installing these characterful tiles differs fundamentally from standardized ceramic coverings.
 It requires a fine sensitivity for the material, technical knowledge, and care at every step of the process.
 In this guide, we’ll take you through all the essential phases – from subfloor preparation to long-term maintenance – with both expertise and practical insight.

-Subfloor for Terracotta Tiles – The Foundation of Every Installation
+Laying Terracotta Tiles – The Right Subfloor as a Foundation

-Because of their mineral composition and open porosity, terracotta tiles are particularly sensitive to moisture and stress within the subfloor.
-That’s why a precise assessment of the initial conditions is absolutely essential.
+The subfloor plays a central role when laying terracotta tiles.
+Due to their mineral composition and open-pored structure, terracotta tiles are particularly sensitive to moisture and stress within the underlying construction.
+Therefore, a precise assessment of the existing conditions is essential.

 Requirements for a suitable subfloor: